 Your list of ideas will help you as writing prompts and to overcome writer’s block.

 Almost all mobile devices have a notes app.
-But if you want to be able to organize your thoughts a bit better, you can install dedicated apps for Android or an iOS app.
+But if you want to organize your thoughts a bit better, you can install dedicated apps for Android or an iOS app.

 There is always a lot to choose from in any app store.
 Here are two that are quite popular with writers.